 Education has a key role to play in empowering students to understand their fundamental rights, and to become champions for justice in society.
-Therefore, UNESCO in partnership with UNODC, has developed two handbooks, one for primary and one for secondary schools to help teachers empower their students.
+Therefore, UNESCO in partnership with UNODC’s Doha Declaration Global Programme, has developed two handbooks, one for primary and one for secondary schools to help teachers empower their students.

-“We piloted the handbooks in schools that are members of the UNESCO Associated Schools Network (ASPnet) in 10 countries (Spain, Brazil, Burkina Faso, Indonesia, Lebanon, Nigeria, the Philippines and Slovenia) and received positive feedback from both students and teachers,” says Cecilia Barbieri, chief of UNESCO’s Global Citizenship Education Section.
+“We piloted the handbooks in schools that are members of the UNESCO Associated Schools Network (ASPnet) in 10 countries (Austria, Brazil, Burkina Faso, Haiti, Indonesia, Lebanon, Nigeria, The Philippines, Slovenia and Spain) and received positive feedback from both students and teachers,” says Cecilia Barbieri, chief of UNESCO’s Global Citizenship Education Section.

 Ayi Joseph, a 15–year-old student from Nigeria felt inspired by what he learnt:

 ‘The ideal future, devoid of crime, terrorism, violence is in our hands, we should make the change now.’